-Haveringland Hall Park is designed as a spectacular, idyllic private community.
-It is open to anyone seeking to spend their retirement years venturing around the Norfolk coast, as well as to those who feel the county and its many towns and villages have lots they’d like to uncover.
-Certainly, the village of Cawston on its own is worth visiting, however, let’s focus on the park community itself to begin with.
+Haveringland Hall Park is designed as a spectacular, idyllic private development.
+It is open to anyone seeking to spend their retirement years venturing around the Norfolk coast, as well as to those who feel the county and its many towns and villages have lots they'd like to uncover.
+Certainly, the village of Cawston on its own is worth visiting, however, let's focus on the park itself, to begin with.

 Haveringland Hall is nestled deep within some of the lushest and most verdant countryside that England has to offer.
 Even from your own front door, you will be able to spy unspoilt landscapes and panoramas for miles around.
 It is ideally located within a staggering 150 acres of greenery, making it a genuine escape from the cities and towns bustling elsewhere.

 The park itself is passionately maintained and was designed to offer privacy and peace, as well as to bring like-minded people together.
 Haveringland Hall is built on the principles of getting away from it all â€“ however, as you'll soon discover, it is still very closely linked to many local attractions and sites of interest.